 To raise public awareness about these monuments' plight and the rapidly approaching deadline for public comment, Brent will drive to as many of these sites as humanly possible in his van Ashley (aka The Beast) before July 10, 2017.
 Brent’s friend Nick Furness, who works at Esri, used the extremely clever analysis capabilities built into Esri’s ArcGIS Online to figure out the optimal route for the trip (starting from Colorado, where Brent was when he came up with this hair-brained idea).
 His route is subject to change, but check it out below:

-Each day, new photos and videos will be posted on Instagram to show off what makes each place special and to give the public specific talking-points they can use on the Department of the Interior comments page.
+Each day, new photos and videos will be posted on Instagram to show off what makes each place special and to give the public specific talking-points they can use on the Department of the Interior comments page (update: comment period is now closed).
 If he is able to make it to all of the 21 monuments in the western U.S. he will be driving more than 6,000 miles while also exploring the monuments and shooting/editing/posting daily photos and videos for each monument in under four weeks.
 He hopes to sleep here and there but he is not particularly optimistic on that front.